 How to Speed up your WordPress Website

-This is one of the reasons why the speed of your website plays a major role and can make or break your chance of success in the global market of today.
+This is one of the reasons why the speed of your website plays a major role.
+Since speed plays a major role and as you can get a cheap web design made easy, it only becomes easy to make your chance of success in the global market of today.
 Additionally, WordPress sites are bound to become slower over time; from time to time, you need to invest some effort into keeping things the way they should be.
 That’s why this article will show you a few simple ways you can speed up your WordPress site as well as how to keep everything up to snuff when it comes to performance.

 Keep Everything Up to Date